What is a workflow?

 Once an organization has created and documented a workflow, it must manage it as part of its overall BPM efforts.
 Workflow management is the discipline of creating, documenting, monitoring and improving a workflow.
 This process enables organizations to optimize workflows, ensuring each step is completed correctly, consistently and efficiently.

 Workflow management also lets organizations identify and correct bottlenecks, superfluous steps and other problems within the workflow.
-Many of these could slow the execution of tasks in the workflow, increase the risk of errors and require more resources than necessary to complete an activity.
+These sorts of issues can slow the execution of tasks in a workflow, increase the risk of errors and require more resources than necessary to complete an activity.

-When effectively implemented, workflow management can continuously improve workflows within an organization.
+When effectively implemented, workflow management can continuously improve an organization's workflows.
 Consequently, it saves time and money while reducing errors.

-Demand for workforce management tools is strong: A 2021 market report on workflow management systems from Reportlinker.com put the global market for this technology at $4.1 billion in 2020 and predicted it would reach $17.5 billion by 2026.
+Demand for workflow management tools is strong: A 2023 market report on workflow management systems from Reportlinker.com put the global market for this technology at $6.65 billion in 2022 and predicted it would reach $46.47 billion by 2030.

 What is workflow automation?

-Workflow management also enables organizations to identify steps in a workflow or entire workflows that can be automated using defined business rules.
+Workflow management also enables organizations to identify workflow steps or entire workflows that can be automated using defined business rules and other automation tools.

 Workflow automation produces many benefits for the enterprise, including the following:

-- a reduction in errors when manual tasks are eliminated;
+- Fewer errors when manual tasks are eliminated.

-- cost savings as a result of both increased streamlined processes;
+- Cost savings as a result of streamlined processes.

-- improved employee morale, by eliminating repetitive low-value tasks; and
+- Improved employee morale by eliminating redundancies and repetitive tasks.

-- improved customer satisfaction, because process automation speeds customer service and resolution of customer requests.
+- Improved customer experience and satisfaction because process automation speeds up customer service and resolution of customer requests.

 Learn more about workflow and how it differs from BPM.